ecamp/ecamp3/CONTRIBUTING.md

 ### Before submitting pull requests

 - [x] Did cs-fixer run on all changed or new PHP files?
-- [x] Did ESLint run on all changed or new JS / Vue files?
+- [x] Did ESLint / Prettier run on all changed or new JS / Vue files?
 - [x] Are all variables, classes, functions, comments etc. named or written in English?
 - [x] Did you write tests for any new functionality or adapt the existing tests for changed functionality?
 - [x] Are all passwords, credentials and local configuration removed from the code changes?